-The Enrolled Pensioner Guards Special Interest Group of FamilyHistoryWA was formed in 2000 by descendants of men who became members of the Enrolled Pensioner Force (EPF) – it consisted of soldiers who came to the colony of Western Australia between 1850 and 1880, most arriving during the years of convict transportation as Guards on the convict ships.
+The Enrolled Pensioner Guards (EPGs) Special Interest Group of FamilyHistoryWA was formed in 2000 by descendants of men who became EPGs – consisting of soldiers who came to Western Australia between 1850 and 1880, most arriving during the years of convict transportation as Guards on the convict ships.
 They were soldiers who had been discharged from Military Service, and who on discharge from the army, were awarded pensions.

-Thirty seven ships brought 1,243 individual Enrolled Pensioner Guards to Western Australia 1850 to 1874 and another 5 military men already in the State also joined the Enrolled Pensioner Force – so 1,248 men in total:
+Thirty seven ships brought 1,246 individual EPGs to Western Australia 1850 to 1874 and another 5 military men already in the State also became EPGs – so 1,251 men in total:

 - Just over 700 men were Irish

-- A similar number stayed in Western Australia
+- A similar number made their home in Western Australia

 - On average they served 17.5 years in the Army and lived 61 years